 It's why he's brought it up time and time again.

-Uh, and as you know, uh, President Trump keeps his campaign promises, whether it's the Jerusalem embassy or uh or vote after vote, including rolling back regulations.
+And as you know, President Trump keeps his campaign promises, whether it's the Jerusalem embassy or vote after vote, including rolling back regulations.

 Let me give you a quick update.

-I I was on the floor talking to Trey Gowdy just a matter of minutes ago, and uh, you know, Trey and I and and everyone else has been involved in this case.
+I was on the floor talking to Trey Gowdy just a matter of minutes ago.

-And you know, we're uh a common phrase in America is we want to get to the bottom of something.
+And, you know, a common phrase in America is we want to get to the bottom of something.

 These documents help us get to the top of it.

-We've already seen documents that show that Attorney General Holder was complicit in the cover-up and in holding back information.
+We've already seen documents that show that Attorney General Holder was complicit in the cover-up, in holding back information.

-Uh He not only thought that uh the the Terry family wasn't right to talk to, but he uh he once called in a in a text uh ISA and his idiot cronies referring to the staff that were going after the truth.
+He not only thought that the Terry family wasn't right to talk to, but he once called in a text, Issa and his idiot cronies referring to the staff that were going after the truth.

 But the thousands of documents we will receive as a part of this agreement is a good down payment.

-Like most members of Congress, you don't want to go through a seven year fight because this kind of delayed uh uh relief for the family isn't good enough.
+Like most members of Congress, you don't want to go through a seven-year fight because this kind of delayed relief for the family isn't good enough.

 And so H.R.
 4010 was passed out of the House.

-Every everyone listening to you today can call their senator and ask them to bring up and pass that bill.
+Everyone listening to you today can call their senator and ask him to bring up and pass that bill.

 That bill would have meant that the compliance would have been in months, not years, where we had to go to a judge and wait for the judge and wait for the judge.

-When Congress has a lawful subpoena for documents, they should be able to get to a judge and get it decided timely fashion.
+When Congress has a lawful subpoena for documents, they should be able to get to a judge and get it decided in a timely fashion.

 That is what we're trying to do to bring real justice to the Terry family, which is get the documents, expose Eric Holder for the liar that he is, for the cheat that he is, for the man who should be disbarred that he is.